 We installed hoops on our gardens this year to extend our growing season and deter pests since we don’t use spray our crops.
 Installing hoops on a garden bed is really quite easy and not

-The Prairie Homestead mentions this one, also.
+The Prairie Homestead mentions this method in her post on making income on the homestead.
 We have two dogs that we adopted from shelters and only want to provide the best care for.
 Luckily, currently, that care comes from my wonderful mother-in-law (who reads all my blogs and is super supportive, Thanks Ma!).
 I will say, if we didn’t have The Ma then I would be seeking a good pet sitter.
 If you already have a homestead I bet you already own animals and know how to properly care for them.
 Monetize that expertise!

 Well, there you have it.
 Make that extra money!

 Do you make extra income on your homestead?
-You know, I’d love to hear about it and even see pictures!
+I’d love to hear about it and even see pictures!
 If you ever utilize any of the ideas mentioned above, tell me about that, too.
-Also, check out my post “7 Ways to Earn An Extra Dollar This Holiday Season” for some ways to, well, earn an extra dollar during a holiday season!